 Here are a few hobbies we love and some tips to consider:

 Photography: If you already own a camera, make sure to use extra padding to protect the camera body, lenses, and filters.
 Disassemble the entire camera before packing and traveling.
-If flying, don’t put your camera in a checked bag and never bring lithium batteries, which are a no-no on planes.
+If you’re flying, don’t put your camera in a checked bag, and never bring lithium batteries.
 If you don’t have a camera, you can still take up photography as a pastime using your smartphone!

-Reading: While the tactile experience of holding a hardcover in your hands is both familiar and comforting, you should strongly consider adding a tablet or e-reader to your packing list.
-Amazon’s 8GB Kindle Fire, for example, can hold 6,000 books.
-Your suitcase might hold six — which can turn into a costly investment.
+Reading: While the tactile experience of holding a hardcover in your hands is both familiar and comforting, you should consider adding a tablet or e-reader to your packing list.
+For example, Amazon’s 8GB Kindle Fire can hold 6,000 books.
+You can always return to your physical books when you get home, but in the meantime, e-readers will better accommodate your reading habit.

 4. Consolidate Electronics